 Today’s recipe was recommended by Karen, who says it’s a family favorite.
-Karen uses a version from A Treasure of Jewish Holiday Baking by Marcy Goldman, which can also be found here.
+Karen uses a version from A Treasury of Jewish Baking by Marcy Goldman, which can also be found here.
 That version uses an 8×10 inch pan, but Karen uses a 9 inch square pan, which is about the same size and makes a pretty hearty bar.

 As usual, I decided to try a smaller batch.
 Karen mentioned the bars didn’t brown much, so I used dark brown sugar instead of light.
 The results were great!
 The bars are easy to cut and hold together well, even though they have a sandy texture from the starch and matzo cake meal.
 If you can’t find matzo cake meal, you can grind regular matzo meal in a coffee grinder, which is what I did.

-Passover Chocolate Chunk Bars (based on a recipe created by Marcy Goldman)
+Passover Chocolate Chunk Bars

 8 tablespoons unsalted butter, softened